speakeasy-api/helm-charts/terraform/k8s/README.md

    - Homepage URL: `https://<MY_DOMAIN>`
    - Authorization callback URL: `https://<MY_DOMAIN>/v1/auth/callback/github`

+1. **Get Client ID and Client Secret**: After registering your application in the previous step you'll be redirected to a configuration view of the application you just registered.
+The value under `Client ID` should be the value you set on the module's `githubClientId` variable.
+Similarly, under `Client secrets` you'll click on `Generate a new client secret` and the provided secret should be the value you set on the module's `githubClientSecretValue`.
 1. **Install terraform module**: you'll need to have the following providers:

    - kubernetes provider pointing to the kubernetes cluster where you'd like speakeasy to be installed
    - helm provider pointing to the kubernetes cluster where you'd like speakeasy to be installed
    - google provider pointing to the project where you'd like speakeasy to be installed

-   Once you have the above then you are good to make use of the module and install speakeasy running `terraform apply`.
+   Once you have the above then you are good to make use of the module and install speakeasy running `terraform init && terraform apply`.

 1. **Update name servers**: If the module created a domain zone for you then most likely you'll need to update the domain's name servers to point to the ones in the newly created zone.

+Done!
 Your speakeasy instance might not be available right away - you might have to wait a few minutes for the DNS changes to propagate.

 ## Requirements